Alan Quartermaine (General Hospital): Posthumous life

 Despite his death, Alan continues making ghostly appearances throughout 2007, torturing Tracy with the fact that she forged his will to leave his entire estate to her.
-In actuality, any of Jason's future children would inherit majority of his estate.
+In actuality, any of Jason's future children would inherit the majority of his estate.
 Alan warns Tracy that he will not move until she admits what she did, leading to Edward's having her committed.
 Alan finally disappears when Tracy completes the selfless task of watching over her stepdaughter, Lulu Spencer.
 On Christmas in 2008, Monica sees Alan's ghost after she receives a special pair of glasses as a gift.
 Alan and Monica immediately fall into their familiar round of bickering banter and profess their love for one another.

 In August 2011, Alan appears alive in Monica's fantasy that Jason never got into the accident with A.J. and is being named chief of staff at General Hospital.

 In 2012, Heather Webber reveals that Susan gave birth to twin boys when Jason was born; one was the crazed artist, Robert Frank, known professionally as Franco.
-Later in November 2013, Heather admits the truth that she lied about Jason and Franco being twins and Franco is really her son with Scott Baldwin.
-However, in 2017, it was revealed that Susan did in fact gave birth to twins boys.
+In November 2013, Heather admits the truth that she lied about Jason and Franco being twins and Franco is really her son with Scott Baldwin.
+However, in 2017, it is revealed that Susan did in fact gave birth to twin boys: Jason and his twin brother, Andrew "Drew" Cain (Billy Miller, later Cameron Mathison).
 A. J. Quartermaine resurfaces in Port Charles after the presumed death of his brother Jason, and it is revealed that Monica faked his death to protect him from going jail but, did not tell Alan, because of his feelings towards A. J., who shot him in the back.
 Monica insists that A.J. hide to avoid prison time for the kidnapping of Michael Corinthos, Kristina Davis and Morgan Corinthos, but A. J. decides to leave and go to a Halloween party to confront Michael.
 Alan appears to Monica in the Quartermaine living room and A. J. at the Quartermaine crypt, telling them both that he is not angry at either of them.
 Alan tells A. J. that creating a relationship with Michael would be the hardest thing he's ever done.
 Alan reminds Monica of some of their old memories.
 Monica tells Alan she loves him.

 Tracy stands in the Quartermaine foyer alone, lamenting that she is alone again in life.
 Alan touches his hand on her shoulder.
 She feels it and turns around, but Alan is already gone.
 A. J. returns home from the crypt and promises Monica he will never leave her again.
 Alan watches on and smiles.